What is a silent auction?

-A silent auction is an event at which items for sale are displayed for attendees to assess, place bids on, and purchase.
-However, unlike most auctions, there is no auctioneer present, and participants place their bids silently and anonymously on a bid sheet using a bidding number—hence the name silent auction.
+A silent auction is an event at which items for sale are displayed for attendees to browse, place bids on, and purchase.
+However, unlike traditional auctions, there is no auctioneer present.
+Instead, participants place their bids silently and anonymously on a bid sheet using a bidding number—hence the name silent auction.

 Nonprofits use silent auctions to fundraise in an engaging way.
 Rather than simply soliciting donations, hosting a silent auction gives donors the opportunity to actively participate in an event and maybe even make an exciting purchase.
 Additionally, because the items being auctioned have been donated to the organization, the nonprofit does not lose any money in procuring them and reaps the full benefits of the auction.

-Every silent auction is different, but there are a few key rules most of them follow to ensure a successful event.
+Every silent auction is different, but there are a few key best practices most of them follow to ensure a successful event:

 Like any event, running a silent auction is a hefty undertaking.
 Here are some of the basics organizations should consider when planning and running a silent auction.